DCspare/StreamVault/README_Phase2.md

   Executes removal of content from MongoDB and Telegram based on ID/Hash in case of strict copyright reports.<br>
   *Protecting the repository and Telegram channels from bans.*
 </details>
 ---

+#### ➕ More Manager Bot Features
+- [ ] **Manual Metadata Editor**
+  `/edit [ID]` command allowing Admin to fix "False Matches" from MyAnimeList or update generic Book Covers manually.
+  *Critical because automated scrapers often confuse "Light Novels" with "Manga" versions of the same title.*

+- [ ] **Chapter Report Handler ("Medic")**
+  Logic to receive "Broken Image / Missing Page" reports from the frontend and flag specific chapters for Re-Leeching.
+  *Essential maintenance tool, as individual images in a Telegram Album can occasionally fail.*

+---